-To connect to a PLC online, select the File/Fast PLC Connection menu item or click the 5 toolbar icon.
+To connect to a PLC online, select the File/Fast PLC Connection menu item or click the file/F

 NOTE: Files cannot be loaded with Fast PLC Connection.
 To load a file Online, use the Open Program dialog, which is accessed through the File/Open menu item.